Porn: When Accountability and Boundaries Aren’t Enough

 What is your name?
 (Gen 32:27)

 It’s another way of saying, “Who are you?”
 This question was first posed to Jacob.
-The name “Jacob” is Hebrew for deceiver, trickster, or cheater.
+The name “Jacob” is a Hebrew word meaning deceiver, trickster, or cheater.
 Indeed, Jacob had cheated his brother Esau out of his inheritance, deceived his father into blessing him, and tricked (and been tricked by) his father-in-law.
 “What is your name?”
 God asks Jacob, getting him to confess what he has become.
-“I’m Jacob,” he admits, meaning “After all these years, I’m still a trickster.
+“I’m Jacob,” he admits, meaning, “After all these years, I’m nothing but a trickster.
 I’ve deceived, cheated, defrauded.”
 That’s who Jacob is, the identity he has created for himself.

 But it’s time for a new life.
-He’s about to enter back into the Promised Land and God has big plans for him and his family.
+Jacob is about to enter back into the Promised Land and God has big plans for him and his family.
 If he is going to fulfill God’s purposes, it can’t be as a trickster.
 It’s time for a new name, a new identity.
-So after a night of wrestling (literally) with God, God renames him Israel, a name related to warfare, courage and victory.
+So, after a night of wrestling (literally) with God, God renames him Israel, a name related to warfare, courage and victory.
 God has given him a new identity.

 How about you?
 What’s your name?
 What is the identity you live in?
 Do you see yourself as the sum of your sins?
 As the sum of sins done against you?
 As you interact with people, as you pray and worship, as you look at yourself in the mirror, who are you?
 An addict?
 A victim?
 An impostor?
-God wants to give you a new name.
+Apart from God’s redemption, those things may be true of you.
+Yet, God wants to give you a new name.
 And if you are a believer, he has given you a new name already in Christ.

 There are hundreds of ways to speak of that new name.
 You are a saint.
 You are a son, a daughter of the King.
 A beloved child.
 Chosen.
 A man in Christ.
 A new creation.
+Clean.
 These are names God gives to sinners, meaning, he declares people to be things that, in themselves, they are not.
-These are not identities we have to earn or craft for ourselves.
+These are not identities we earn or craft for ourselves.
 These are given to us by grace, because we have been united to Christ and now share his identity.
-So when we fight sins, whether pornography or any other kind, it is not for salvation, or for a new identity, but from salvation, from a new identity we’ve been given in Christ.
+So when we fight against besetting sins and addictions, it is not for salvation, or for a new identity, but from salvation, from a new identity we’ve been given in Christ.
 With this new name, God wants us to fight against sin, to seek his kingdom, to love our neighbor, to know and worship him.
-Pick one such name, and live from it.
+Of all the different “names” God gives to believers, name one in particular you want to hold onto in faith.
+How would it change things if you lived like that was true of you?

 By way of conclusion, a short poem by John Bunyan: